vrozen/Cascade/README.md

 * **Delta.** Detla is a virtual machine based on C# for running Cascade programs.
 When executing user actions or coding actions, Delta generates cause-and-effect chains as transactions of edit operations in response.
 As a result, it can account for run-time eventualities such as run-time state migrations.
+The built-in REPL is the default interface for interacive coding and user interaction.

 * **DSLs.** Cascade can be used to create Live Domain-Specific Languages (DSLs).
 Tiny Live State Machine Language (TinyLiveSML) is included as a demo.
 We describe a live programming scenario below.
 Other DSLs currently under development are the Questionnaire Language, Machinations and Behavior Trees.